-The 15 credit hours of additional General Education courses must be chosen subject to the requirements listed below.
-COM 11400 cannot be used to fulfill any of these requirements:
+The 15 credit hours of additional General Education courses must be chosen subject to the requirements listed below: (COM 11400 cannot be used to fulfill any of these requirements)

-- A minimum of 6 credit hours must be taken in subjects designated as Social Sciences; one course must be taken from the Foundational Behavioral/Social Sciences approved list. - A minimum of 6 credit hours must be taken in subjects designated as Humanities; one course must be taken from the Foundational Humanities approved list. - A minimum of 6 credit hours must be taken from courses: - o at the 30000-level or above OR - o having a prerequisite (Non-Introductory) in the same subject. - Example: SPAN 10200 is a humanities elective that is non-introductory (has a prerequisite of SPAN 10100) and also meets the foundational humanities approved list. - If a student desired to take classes in a foreign language subject, credit is now allowed for language courses in the student's native tongue(s), but literature, culture, drama, and related courses are allowed. - All courses must be taken for a grade.
+- Credit Hours: 6.00 A minimum of 6 credit hours must be taken in subjects designated as Social Sciences; - One course must be taken from the Foundational Behavioral/Social Sciences approved list. - Credit Hours: 6.00 A minimum of 6 credit hours must be taken in subjects designated as Humanities; - One course must be taken from the Foundational Humanities approved list. - Credit Hours: 6.00 A minimum of 6 credit hours must be taken from courses at the 30000-level or above OR having a prerequisite (Non-Introductory) in the same subject. - Example: SPAN 10200 is a humanities elective that is non-introductory (has a prerequisite of SPAN 10100) and also meets the foundational humanities approved list. - If a student desired to take classes in a foreign language subject, credit is now allowed for language courses in the student's native tongue(s), but literature, culture, drama, and related courses are allowed. - All courses must be taken for a grade.
 However, credit by examination or granted credit, conditioned solely at the discretion of the awarding department, can be sued to satisfy any part of these requirements. - No Course may be used more than once even if the offering department allows it to be repeated for credit.